hizzybabe/HTMLKit/src/routes/learn/python/ch2/+page.md

 ---
-title: Introduction to Python and Setup
+title: Basic Operators and Expressions
 ---

 **Chapter 2: Basic Operators and Expressions**